brentscott93/myolab.org/content/posts/2025-06-27-the-myolab-is-born/index.md

 showFullContent: no
 ---

-On August 10, 2025, Brent officially started as faculty at the College of William & Mary.
-This also marks the first official day of his own research lab - The
+On August 10, 2025, Brent started as faculty at the College of William & Mary.
+This marks the first official day of the Myolab.